nickw409/TimeSculptor/deliverables/Report_3.md

 **Gabriel**

--Researched functional and non-functional requirements -Listed a small number of potential requirements for our program
+- Researched functional and non-functional requirements
+- Listed a small number of potential requirements for our program

 **Izaac**